| First steps with "real" UGens | ||

 (in-package :scratch) SCRATCH> (set-rt-block-size 1) SCRATCH> (rt-start) SCRATCH> (compile-vug 'envelope 'sample) SCRATCH> (vug 'envelope) #<VUG ENVELOPE> SCRATCH> (ugen 'envelope) #<UGEN ENVELOPE>

-inside the definition of a DSP
+Now, when we use ENVELOPE inside the definition of a DSP

 (or UGEN because we can also use nested UGENs), for example